serhii-maksymenko/pypeline/README.md

 # Pypeline

-Provides building blocks for constructing video processing pipelines.
+Provides building blocks for constructing video processing pipelines on top of multiprocessing framework.

 ## Installation